Jack Perkins (reporter)

 Jack Morton Perkins (December 28, 1933 – August 19, 2019) was an American reporter, commentator, war correspondent, and anchorman.
 He was dubbed "America's most literate correspondent" by the Associated Press.

-Early life
+Early life and education

 Perkins was born on December 28, 1933, in Cleveland, Ohio.
 He received a Bachelor of Arts degree in political science from Case Western Reserve University in 1956.
 While at Case Western Reserve, Perkins joined the Fraternity of Phi Gamma Delta.

 Career

 Perkins appeared on NBC Nightly News and The Today Show, and on A&E as host of Biography.
 Until 2012, he hosted A Gulf Coast Journal, a weekly magazine show which aired on Tampa, Florida PBS member station WEDU-TV.
 He also hosted and narrated special programs on Chattanooga, Tennessee PBS member station WTCI-TV.
 From 1982 to 1986, Perkins was also a news anchor and commentator for NBC owned-and-operated station KNBC, in Los Angeles.

 Perkins devoted a great deal of his time to creating original photography and poetry which he brought together in books, titles including Island Prayers: Photographs and Poems of Praise (2006) and Nature of God: Exploring Nature to meet the Creator.

 His 2013 book Finding Moosewood, Finding God tells of the period in his life between 1984 and 1999 that he and his wife, Mary Jo, lived on Bar Island off Acadia National Park in Maine to live a simple life, and there found God.